bitcoincashorg/bitcoincash.org/spec/uahf-technical-spec.md

 ### REQ-6-1 (disallow special OP_RETURN-marked transactions with sunset clause)

-Once the fork has activated, transactions containing an OP_RETURN output with a specific magic data value of
+Once the fork has activated, transactions consisting exclusively of a single OP_RETURN output, followed by a single minimally-coded data push with the specific magic data value of

     Bitcoin: A Peer-to-Peer Electronic Cash System